oneclickvirt/oneclickvirt.github.io/docs/en/guide/docker/docker_install.md

 Support for running Docker virtualization on various systems, including Linux, Android, and Windows.

-If your host does not have an IPv6 subnet and you want to assign IPv6 addresses to containers, then please check the ``Customize`` partition in the ``LXD`` module for the ``Attach a free IPv6 address segment`` to the host, and attach an IPv6 subnet to the host before installing the environment.
+If your host has no IPv6 subnet but you want to assign IPv6 addresses to containers, check the ``Customize`` section in the ``Docker`` module for ``Attach a free IPv6 address segment to the host``, then attach an IPv6 subnet before installation.

 ## Setting Up Virtual Memory